 Remove any obstacles from your bathroom.
 If you have a laundry hamper in there, can it go anywhere else?
 Take rugs from the floor to reduce trip hazards.

 Are you going into the bathroom when you are most tired?
-Pick your best time to utilise a shower.
+Pick your best time to utilize a shower.
 If your safest time is 10pm at night and that works for you…use that time!

-There are many pieces of equipment out there on the market and it is well worth familiarising yourself with what is there.
+There are many pieces of equipment out there on the market and it is well worth familiarizing yourself with what is there.
 In order to find out look at magazines and talk to your local health care professional to get put in touch with the appropriate therapist.

 Bathroom Safety For Elderly People

 The biggest thing about bathroom safety is accepting that you may need help in the first place.
 That is a tough thing to do.
 Everyone of us wants to be independent forever.
 However there are many simple things that you can do in order to help with your own safety.

 - Move soaps, shower gels and shampoos closer to where you need them.